johnpfay/Water-Data-Bootcamp/1_StreamFlow/Excel/Streamflow.md

 ### ♦ Exploring the data

 While we now have our data in Excel, we should explore and inspect the data before we dive into our analysis.
-This serves to identify any irregularities in the data, stemming either from our import process or in the dataset itself.
-Plots and summary statistics are a quick way to identify any data gaps or outliers.
+This may expose irregularities in the data, stemming either from our import process or in the dataset itself. **Plots** and **summary statistics** are a quick way to reveal any data gaps or outliers.

 #### Create a copy of the raw data and clean it up

 We'll begin by creating a tidier version of the raw data, but keeping the raw worksheet intact in case we make a mistake and need to revert to it.
 And with this copy, we'll remove the metadata and other extraneous items so that we have a clean, efficient dataset, ready for quick analysis.

-- Create a copy your `Raw` worksheet and rename it `EDA` (for exploratory data analysis).
+- **Create a copy your `Raw` worksheet and rename it `EDA` (for exploratory data analysis):**
   - Right click the `Raw` worksheet tab, and select `Move or Copy...`

   - Be sure, `create a copy` is checked and click `OK`.